irosenb/Credit-Card/README.md

 ## Account

 The Account class integrates all the different classes into one centralized system.
 It also manages persisting and retrieving accounts from storage.
 After trying to keep the persistence code in the CLI file, I decided to move that code to the `Account` class, making the CLI file much easier to read.

+I used Ruby's `PStore` to persist data.
+Using a database felt like too much for the scope of this problem, and I didn't want to reinvent the wheel with saving/reading from a file.
+Obviously, if this was going to be deployed on a server, for managing real money, I'd use a real database, and would make sure it was up to [PCI DSS](https://www.pcicomplianceguide.org) standards.

 ## CreditCard